viromedia/viro/README.md

 1. Follow directions on our [Quick start guide](https://docs.viromedia.com/docs/quick-start) to setup dependencies for trying these sample projects with the Viro Media App.
 2. Clone the repo into your workspace with git: `git clone https://github.com/viromedia/viro.git`.
-3. Edit App.js, depending on your test device, and replace "API_KEY_HERE" with the key emailed to you with signup.
+3. Go into the code-samples directory.
 4. Run `npm install` from the root of this project.
 5. Run `npm start` from the root of this project.
 6. Open the Viro Media App, slide out the left panel and select "Enter Testbed".